unicitynetwork/.github/profile/README.md

 ## 🚀 Welcome to Unicity

-Welcome to **Unicity**, the multi-layered developer platform that revolutionizes how you build, deploy, and orchestrate off-chain peer-to-peer applications.
+Welcome to **Unicity**, the multi-layered developer platform for building, deploying, and orchestrating off-chain peer-to-peer decentralized applications.
 You can start building on Unicity with its [State Transition SDK](https://github.com/unicitynetwork/state-transition-sdk), that makes complex state management as simple as defining business rules.
 Unicity platform offers a modular architecture with distinct layers, each serving a unique role in the decentralized stack:

 ### 1. ⚒️ Proof of Work